linx-software/razor-templates-pdf-report/README.md

 # Razor Templates Examples including PDF Reports

 ## Description
-This is a collection of example on how to use Razor Templates in Linx.
+This is a collection of examples on how to use Razor Templates in Linx.
 This also inludes how to generate PDF Reports in Linx using HTML templates and a small command-line tool called "wkhtmltopdf".

 Razor templates are a really easy way to create text-based models and populate them with data.
 It's really helpful with anything HTML, but can be used on normal text as well.
 In this sample there are 4 different ways to use Razor templates to create text using a template and models.
 Additionally, an example on how to create PDF reports.
 A very helpful feature of any system is to be able to automatically generate reports and forward it to users, either via Email, or on a site for download.
 There are a lot of technologies available for large report generation, i.e. SQL Reporting Services, Knowage, Crystal Reports etc. But they are mostly targeting large setups, and sometimes you just want a quick report without the hassle